thomcorah/dmu-multimedia/md/TECH2015-Module-Handbook.md

 Your report should be 1000 words plus imagery.

 Your will also be submitting an interactive prototype.
 The URL to access this should be clearly included in your report.
-This can be a prototype for either the desktop or mobile version of your website.
+This should be the prototype for the mobile version of your website.
 It should demonstrate website structure and functionality as much as the prototyping platform allows.

 ### Marking Criteria